Privacy Policy

 - Detection statistics: Aggregate counts of detections per module (e.g., "ClickFix detections: 3").
 These are anonymous counters with no identifying information.

-- Threat scores: Temporary per-tab threat scores that are cleared when you close a tab or navigate away.
+- Threat scores: Temporary per-tab threat scores that are cleared when you close a tab or navigate to a new page.

 This data is never transmitted to any server.
 It stays entirely within your browser's local storage and can be cleared at any time through the extension's popup.